jr-brown/long-range-arena-linen/README.md

-# Lonr-Range Arena Linen
+# Long-Range Arena Linen

 This is a fork of google's long-range arena that aims to update it to use the latest version of flax, which now uses linen instead of nn (amongst other things).
+I am primarily using https://flax.readthedocs.io/en/latest/howtos/linen_upgrade_guide.html#defining-simple-modules as a guide.

 Status: Not running, conversion in progress